Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Filtered category: Review

 The results of this paper were announced in \cite{fu9,takagi} together with the main idea of its proof.

-The author would like to thank J. Evans, Y. Lekili, Y.G.- Oh, H. Ohta, K. Ono for helpful discussions while he is working on the contents of this paper.

-\section{Filtered $A_{\infty}$ category: Review.}
+\section{Filtered $\boldsymbol{A_{\infty}}$ category: Review}

-This section is a review of homological algebra of filtered $A_{\infty}$ category.
+This section is a review of the homological algebra of filtered $A_{\infty}$ categories.
 There is nothing really new in this section.
-Our purpose here is to provide a precise definition of the various notions we use in this paper.
-We give proofs only in case the author is unable to find an appropriate reference in the literature.
+Our purpose here is to provide the precise definitions of the various notions we use in this paper.
+We give proofs only in the case when the author is unable to find an appropriate reference in the literature.
 Our main reference in this section is \cite{fu4}.
-There are other references such as \cite{BLM, fu2, Ke, Ke1, KS, Lef, Se}.
-In this section, we will discuss algebraic side of the story only.
-In case the reader has certain knowledge of $A_{\infty}$ category, the reader can skip this section and comes back in case when it is used in later sections.
+There are other references such as \cite{BLM, DL, fu2, Ke, Ke1, KS, Lef, Se}.
+In this section, we will discuss the algebraic side of the story only.
+In the case when the reader has certain knowledge of $A_{\infty}$ categories, the reader can skip this section and comes back when it is used in later sections.

-\subsection{$A_{\infty}$ category}
+\subsection{$\boldsymbol{A_{\infty}}$ category}